chooron/deepflex/doc/paper/struct.typ

 For continuous ODEs, users can choose from methods such as Runge-Kutta, Adams, or BDF (Backward Differentiation Formula) solvers, depending on the stiffness and characteristics of their system.
 Discrete ODEs, often used in conceptual models, can be solved using appropriate discrete solvers.

-=== Optimization Approaches
+=== Optimization Approaches and Scenarios

 HydroModels.jl offers two main optimization approaches: black-box optimization and gradient-based optimization.
 Both methods construct objective functions that measure the discrepancy between model outputs and observed data.

-1. Black-box Optimization: This approach treats the model as a black box, making it suitable for complex models or when derivatives are difficult to compute.
+1. Black-box Optimization: This approach treats the model as a black box, making it suitable for traditional hydrological models with fewer parameters.
 It utilizes algorithms that do not require gradient information, such as Particle Swarm Optimization or Differential Evolution.

 2. Gradient-based Optimization: Leveraging the Zygote automatic differentiation library and SciMLSensitivity, this method computes gradients of the model computations and ODE solutions.
-It allows for more efficient optimization, especially for large-scale problems.
-However, it requires careful implementation to ensure compatibility with Zygote's computation rules throughout the entire calculation process.
+It is particularly effective for distributed models or those with neural network embeddings, allowing for more efficient optimization of large-scale problems.

+The framework also supports various optimization scenarios:

+1. Neural Network Pre-training: To reduce the complexity of subsequent parameter optimization, HydroModels.jl allows for pre-training of neural networks using specific datasets before embedding them into hydrological models.

+2. Distributed Hydrological Model Optimization: Parameters are categorized into three main types:
+   a) Model parameters
+   b) Initial states
+   c) Neural network parameters

+   For model parameters and initial states, the framework further groups them by calculation unit types (e.g., Type 1, Type 2).
+Each parameter group then contains specific model parameter values.

+   For neural network parameters, instead of creating separate networks for each calculation unit type (which would lead to exponential growth in parameters), HydroModels.jl implements a shared neural network across all calculation units in a distributed model.
+To differentiate calculations for different unit types, unit-specific attributes are used as additional inputs to the neural network.

-The choice between these optimization methods depends on the specific model characteristics, computational resources, and the desired balance between optimization speed and robustness.
-By providing these diverse optimization capabilities, HydroModels.jl enables researchers to effectively calibrate their models and explore parameter spaces, enhancing the overall model performance and reliability.
+The choice between these optimization methods and scenarios depends on the specific model characteristics, computational resources, and the desired balance between optimization speed and robustness.
+By providing these diverse optimization capabilities, HydroModels.jl enables researchers to effectively calibrate their models and explore parameter spaces, enhancing overall model performance and reliability across various hydrological modeling contexts.

 = Model Implementation and Case Studies